acartalade/ONLINE-RESUME/doc/source/Miscellaneous.rst

 .. admonition:: As supervisor
    :class: warning

+   .. rst-class:: align-center

       See details in page :ref:`Supervisor`

    .. container:: twocol